Inclusion, Diversity, Equity & Alignment (IDEA)

 Diversity & Inclusion Education

-We identify evidence-based, cutting-edge learning experiences to equip associates with the skills to navigate, leverage and elevate cultural differences.
+We identify evidence-based, innovating learning experiences to equip associates with the skills to navigate, leverage and elevate individual differences and positive identity construction.
 On demand or by special request, our learning content responds to the cultural realities of our organization and provides tools to apply in the workplace.
+For example, our Inclusive Leadership education developed in collaboration with subject matter experts in DEI provides a targeted learning and development opportunity to senior leaders across the enterprise.
+Equipping senior leaders and their direct reports who manage teams across our regions with inclusive practices will be essential in ensuring the overarching learning and development strategy focused on capacity building from the top down and from the ground up.

 Associate Resource Groups (ARGs)

-• Fellowship, sense of mission and enjoyment among colleagues
+• Strengthening fellowship, shared sense of mission, and connection among colleagues

 • Driving associate diversity and inclusion